Robert Lawrence (producer): Career

 Lawrence began his film career at Paramount in the story department, and a year later joined the Robert Evans unit as a writer.

 In 1980 Lawrence joined Columbia Pictures as a vice-president of Production and was named Executive Vice President of Worldwide Production for Columbia Pictures in March 1985, where he oversaw production of films such as Ghostbusters, The Karate Kid, Tootsie and Out of Africa.

 In 1986 Lawrence joined United Artists as the President of Motion Picture Production.
 During his time at United Artists, Lawrence oversaw productions of such films as Rain Man, Presumed Innocent and Mrs. Doubtfire.
 In 1987, he departed from United Artists to set up his own production company with a two-year agreement at the studio, which will be based at the United Artists headquarters in Beverly Hills.
+In 1990, after a string of failures, Robert Lawrence left the United Artists production house to sign a deal with 20th Century Fox.

 During this time, he screened the Hong Kong action film Legacy of Rage (1986) starring Brandon Lee and saw Lee's potential to be an action leading man in Hollywood.
 It led to their collaboration which was Lee's first lead in an American Studio film the action thriller Rapid Fire (1992).

-Lawrence founded Maysville Pictures along with George Clooney and together produced Rock Star before the two split in 1999.
+Lawrence founded Maysville Pictures in 1996 along with George Clooney and together produced Rock Star before the two split in 1999.
 As an independent producer he started his own production company, Robert Lawrence Productions.
 Lawrence is best known as a producer on movies such as Clueless, Die Hard with a Vengeance and The Last Castle.